hrk4649/godot_ios_plugin_iap/README.md

 - Request current entitlements (purchased item lists)
 - Receive actions outside of the app and send them as purchase responses

-## Install
+## Install the plugin

-The following steps download the plugin from the Godot editor.
+The following steps are to download and install the plugin from the Godot editor.
+Prepare your godot project you want it to use the plugin.

 - Open AssetLib and search ```Godot iOS plugin for In-App purchase```
 - Select the plugin and click ```Download```